Regatta History & Trophies

 AYC Frostbite Series

 The second year, five Gladiators were added and the rest is history.
-Over one hundred boats annually register for Frostbite which is split into two series, the First Half beginning in early November through early December, and then starting up again with the Second Half the first weekend of February through mid March.
-Anywhere from 8-10 classes, including both one design and PHRF fleets, are split into individual or blended class starts and it is rare that there are less than 40 boats on the starting line any given Sunday.
+Over one hundred boats annually register for Frostbite which is split into two series, the First Half beginning in early November and running through early December; it starts up again with the Second Half the first weekend of February, going through mid March.
+Anywhere from 8-10 classes, including both one design and PHRF fleets, are split into individual or blended class starts and it is rare that there are fewer than 40 boats on the starting line any given Sunday.
 Two races are run beginning midday, and in between the Club keeps the bar open and offers a buffet with chili, soups, etc., to keep everyone cozy and warm.

 The “Hangover Bowl” is an offshoot of Frostbite but is scored separately.
 Starting on January 1, 1966, it has continued to be sailed on New Year’s Day.
 At the end of the Second Half an Awards party is held at the Club with class trophies and the awarding of perpetual trophies.